Breadcrumb

 A reported crime cannot be designated unfounded if no investigation was conducted or the investigation was not completed; nor can a crime report be designated unfounded merely because the investigation failed to prove that the crime occurred.

-- The initial report or statement is received to UPD, Title IX/DHR Prevention, Housing, Dean of Students, etc.
+- The initial report or statement is received and reviewed by UPD, Title IX & DHR Prevention Office, Housing & Residence Life, Dean of Students, etc.

 - The report is assessed by the Clery Director and/or UPD to determine if there is an ongoing threat to the campus